d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Summary

 * The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output from a sequence input.
-* We use multiple LSTM layers for both the encoder and the decoder.
+* We use multiple GRU layers for both the encoder and the decoder.

 ## Exercises